mcuntz/pyeee/docs/html/_sources/index.rst

 The three paramters :math:`x_0`, :math:`x_1`, :math:`x_2` follow
 uniform distributions between :math:`-\pi` and :math:`+\pi`.

-Morris' Elementary Effects can then be calculated using, for example, the Python library :mod:`pyjams`, giving the Elementary Effects (:math:`\mu*`):
+Morris' Elementary Effects can then be as:

 .. code:: python

-   from pyjams import ee
+   from pyeee import screening

    npars = 3
    # lower boundaries